TylerTemp/SaintsField/README.md

 **5.18.4**

-Improve: When in Horizental layout, if the target drawer is not from SaintsField, and it does return a `BaseField<>` type, the drawer will be break into 2 rows.
+1. Improve: When in Horizental layout, if the target drawer is not from SaintsField, and it does return a `BaseField<>` type, the drawer will be break into 2 rows.
 This effects horizental layout, `SaintsDictionary`, `Table`. [#400](https://github.com/TylerTemp/SaintsField/issues/400)
+2. Fix: `OnEvent`/`OnButtonClick` now work with search function

 ## Usage ##